elastic/rally/docs/adding_tracks.rst

 Advanced topics
 ---------------

+.. _template_language:

 Template Language
 ^^^^^^^^^^^^^^^^^

 Rally uses `Jinja2 <http://jinja.pocoo.org/docs/dev/>`_ as a template language so you can use Jinja2 expressions in track files.

 Elasticsearch utilizes Mustache formatting in a few places, notably in `search templates <https://www.elastic.co/guide/en/elasticsearch/reference/7.4/search-template.html>`_ and `Watcher templates <https://www.elastic.co/guide/en/elasticsearch/reference/7.4/actions-email.html>`_.
-If you are using Mustache in your Rally templates you must `escape them properly <https://jinja.palletsprojects.com/en/2.10.x/templates/#escaping>`_.
+If you are using Mustache in your Rally tracks you must `escape them properly <https://jinja.palletsprojects.com/en/2.10.x/templates/#escaping>`_.
 See :ref:`put_pipeline` for an example.

 Extensions
 """"""""""